 WELMEC working groups and UK contacts

-RD is represented in all 8 different working groups of WELMEC, and RD officials attend working group meetings relevant to their knowledge and background.
+Safety & Standards is represented in all 8 different working groups of WELMEC, and Safety & Standards officials attend working group meetings relevant to their knowledge and background.
 The benefit of WELMEC participation is the ability to influence the regulatory requirements within Europe in accordance with the wishes of UK stakeholders, including manufacturers, legislators, and enforcers.
 Ultimately this will benefit consumers.